opencord/cord/docs/quickstart.md

 VM and is controlling ONOS and OpenStack.
 You can get a deeper understanding of the configuration of the target server by visiting [head_node_services.md](./head_node_services.md).

+## Login to the CORD GUI and look around

+You can access the CORD GUI (provided by XOS) by pointing your browser to URL `http://<target-server>`, using username `padmin@vicci.org` and password `letmein`.

+The state of the system is that all CORD services have been onboarded to XOS (you can see them in the GUI by clicking _Services_ at left), but no CORD subscribers have been created yet.
+To create a sample subscriber, proceed to the next step.

-## Run the post-deployment tests
+## Run the post-deployment test

-After the single-node POD is set up, you can execute a set of basic health tests on the platform by running this command:
+After the single-node POD is set up, you can execute a basic health test on the platform by running this command:

 ```
 ./gradlew -PdeployConfig=/cord/components/platform-install/config/default.yml postDeployTests
 ```

-Currently this tests the E2E connectivity of the POD by performing the following
+This tests the E2E connectivity of the POD by performing the following
 steps:
  * Setting up a sample CORD subscriber in XOS
  * Launch a vSG for that subscriber on the CORD POD